 Research in Engineering

-The related subjects of Energy, Environment and Sustainability (EES) extend across a range of significant research activities within Research at the Faculty of Design & Technology.
+The related subjects of Energy, Environment and Sustainability (EES) extend across a range of significant research activities within our Design & Technology Research subjects.

 Research in this area focuses on providing innovative and practical solutions to industrial problems, with particularly strong industry-focused research in the oil & gas and renewable/sustainable energy sectors.
 The research is well recognised for transferring new technologies to industry through spin-out companies, patents and knowledge transfer partnerships.